reallyAly/ProductMessage/README.md

 # ProductMessage
-Magento 2 module to add custom message below products prices
+Magento 2 module to add message after products prices

 ## How to install: